 rclone --vfs-cache-mode writes mount "one drive": ~/OneDrive

-In above command “one drive” is the name of the “remote”, so you should use the correct name there if yours is different.
+In the above command, “one drive” is the name of the “remote”, so you should use the correct name there if yours is different.
 You can check the name of the “remote” in step 2 of this tutorial.

-This command will mount one drive in given location and will continue to run in terminal.
+This command will mount one drive in the given location and will continue to run in the terminal.
 When you stop the process with,

 ctrl + c the one drive will be unmounted.